tuanderful/sicp/1.1_elements_of_programming/README.md

 (define (square x) (* x x))
 ```

+Defining a procedure takes the following format:
 ```
 (define (<name> <formal params>) <body>)
 ```

-_<body>_ is an expression that will yield the value of the procedure application when the formal params are replaced by actual arguments.
+`<body>` is an expression that will yield the value of the procedure application when the formal params are replaced by actual arguments.

 ## Substitution Model for Procedure Application
-* Evaluate the body o the procedure with each formal parameter replaced by the corresponding argument
+* Evaluate the body to the procedure with each formal parameter replaced by the corresponding argument

 __Applicative Order Evaluation__